IAP stands for Independent Activities Period, which is MIT’s 4-week long term in January.

 We have a weekly hour-long organizer meeting.
 Outside of this meeting, your tasks might take up to 3 hours during heavy weeks (i.e. program end or beginning), or 30 minutes of lighter weeks.

 We accept applications from both teams and individuals.
 After participants are admitted, we also host team mixers for individuals to find teammates and for teams to get to know each other.

 If you're interested in partnering with us, please fill out this interest form, and we'll email you whenever we open applications for nonprofits!
-We will look at nonprofit applications for consulting in August and January, and applications for IAP in October.Is our nonprofit a good fit?
+We will look at nonprofit applications for consulting in September and January, and applications for IAP in November.

 Student teams choose which projects they want to work on based on nonprofits' applications.

 Projects are selected based solely on student preference, but successful non-profits tend to have more detailed project descriptions and mission statements that convey more information about the kind of work students will be doing.